CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 For exemple, you may select "windowClassName" property and enable custom object reporting.
 Then when moving the navigator object to next or previous object, you will hear the object's windowClassName instead of usual reporting.

-## Script tools
+## Script and source code tools

-<a id="scriptOpener"></a>
+<a id="sourceCodeOpeningCommands"></a>
-### The script opener
+### The source code opening commands

+The add-on provides three commands allowing to open source code.

-The script opener command allows to open the code of a script knowing its gesture.
+The first command allows to open the source code of a script knowing its gesture.
 To use it press `NVDA+x, C` and then the gesture of the script which you want to see the code of.
 For example to see the code of the script that reports the title of the foreground window, press `NVDA+X, C` and then `NVDA+T`.

+The two other commands allow to open the source code from its path:
+* `NVDA+x, shift+C`, opens the source code whose path is located under the system caret.
+* `NVDA+x, control+C`, opens the source code whose path is located under the review cursor.
+E.g. if the caret or the review cursor is located on the following line, the command will open the corresponding file in your editor:
+`C:\Users\username\AppData\Roaming\nvda\addons\addonName\globalPlugins\addonName\__init__.py:48`

-For this feature to work, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
+For those commands to work, you need to have configured your [favorite editor's command](#settingsOpenCommand) in the add-on's settings.
 If you are not running NVDA from source, the [location of NVDA source code](#settingsNvdaSourcePath) should also have been configured.

 ### Extended script description mode